sungnga/react-ecommerce/README.md

 	- Whenever using a middleware, don't forget to call next() as a callback to move forward
 - Then require in the userSignupValidator method in routes/user.js file
 	- Pass in this method as a 2nd argument to the post method

+**6. User signin using Jason Web Token(JWT) and express-jwt**
+- Install: `npm i express-jwt jsonwebtoken`
+- In routes/user.js file:
+	- Create a user '/signin' route: `router.post('/signin', signin)`
+	- Require in signin method from controllers/user.js
+- In controllers/user.js file:
+	- Require in jwt.
+It's used to generate signed token: `const jwt = require('jsonwebtoken')`
+	- Require in expressJWT.
+It's used for authorization check: `const expressJWT = require('express-jwt')`
+	- Write a signin method...
+		- that takes the user email and password from the request (req.body)
+		- and find the user based on email
+		- handle the error if no email is found
+		- if user is found, use the authenticate method from user model to check the email and password match
+		- handle the error if the password does not match
+		- generate a signed token with user id and secret
+		- persist the token as 't' in cookie with expiry date
+		- return response with user and token to frontend client in json format
+- In models/user.js file:
+	- In the userSchema.methods, create an authenticate method that checks the given password with the hashed password and returns true or false